wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

   * By default, the counts file will be written to the same directory as the input file.
 If you'd like it to written to a different directory, use `-d <dir>`
   * The output is optimized for human readability, so there's *lots* of extra whitespace.
   * Obviously, if you had another source of pre- and post-analysis tokens, you could readily reformat them into the format output by `analyze_counts.pl` and then use `compare_counts.pl` to analyze them.
+* The default host:port, index, analyzer combo is `localhost:9200`, `wiki_content`, and `text`.
+You can overrride any or all of these with `-h`, `-p`, `-i`, and `-a`.
 * While the program is running, dots and numbers are output to STDERR as a progress indicator.
 Each dot represents 1000 lines of input and the numbers are running totals of lines of input processed.
 On the 1MB sample files, this isn't really necessary, but when processing bigger corpora, I like it.
-* The program does some hocus-pocus with 32-bit CJK characters that use [high and low surrogates](https://en.wikipedia.org/wiki/Universal_Character_Set_characters#Surrogates), because these have caused problems with character counts with the tokenizer I was using.
-I haven't run into any difficulties, but that bit of code has not been severely stress-tested.
+* The program does some hocus-pocus with 32-bit CJK characters, emoji, and other characters that use [high and low surrogates](https://en.wikipedia.org/wiki/Universal_Character_Set_characters#Surrogates), because these have caused problems with character counts with various tokenizers I've used.
+Elasticsearch internally counts such characters as two characters, and this breaks the offsets into the original string.
+So, the program adds `^A` ([ASCII code 1](https://en.wikipedia.org/wiki/C0_and_C1_control_codes#SOH)) after such characters in the original string so the offsets are correct.
+The `^A` is stripped from tokens found in the original string.
+If your input contains `^A`, you are going to have a bad day.
+Overall, it seems to work, but that bit of code has not been severely stress-tested.

 <a name="Runningcomparecountspl" />
 ## Running `compare_counts.pl`